Debedeavon: Background

 The Accawmack, who numbered about 2,000, were peripheral or nominal members of the Powhatan Confederacy.
 However, since water isolated them from the rest of Tsenacommacah (mainland Virginia), the Eastern Shore Indians had their own confederacy enjoying some measure of autonomy and peaceful rule under king Debedeavon.
 Each of his clan subchiefs paid him 8 bushels of corn, plus three arrowheads, as tribute each year.

 In 1608, a 13-year-old English ensign named Thomas Savage was traded to Chief Powhatan for a Native boy, Nemotacke, as something like a cultural exchange student.
-Powhatan adopted Savage, who became an interpreter between the two cultures, but the jealousy of that Chief's brother eventually led Savage to be sent to the relatively safer Eastern Shore, where Debedeavon gave him a large tract of land between Cheriton Creek and King's Creek that became known as Savage's Neck, under his son John Savage (1624-1667; Thomas having married emigrant Hannah Tyng in 1621).
+Powhatan adopted Savage, who became an interpreter between the two cultures, but the jealousy of that Chief's brother eventually led Savage to be sent to the relatively safer Eastern Shore, where Debedeavon gave him a large tract of land between Cheriton Creek and King's Creek that became known as Savage's Neck, under his son John Savage (1624–1667; Thomas having married emigrant Hannah Tyng in 1621).
 Indeed, during the starving time at Jamestown, Debedeavon sold the colonists much needed provisions.

 In 1621, the English colonists had spread along the peninsula from what had been their settlement on Plantation Creek.
 In 1621, Thomas Savage and Debedeavon warned the visiting Governor George Yeardley that Powhaton's tribe was plotting for a general uprising against Jamestown and the other colonists.
 The Governor was incredulous but went to all the plantations and held musters despite Opechancanough's denial of any conspiracy.
 Those steps, however, led to sufficient defense that the colony was not annihilated in the Indian massacre of 1622.
 Moreover, Lady Elizabeth Dale, widow of Thomas Dale, left the western shore which was suffering from an epidemic (foul distemper), with 20 people including 8 boys who thus survived the massacres on her plantation under Debedeavon's benevolent protection, so by 1623 about 80 settlers lived on the eastern shore.
-Debedeavon favored Savage and gave him a large tract of land that is still today known as "Savage's Neck".